rahim-hashim/video_transcripts/_Transcripts/New York Times Podcasts/20231029_New York Times Podcasts.md

 *  attack on its newsroom, was no longer in control of the news cycle in Zitacuaro.
 *  The government was.
 And the narrative was this.
 The attack on the newsroom had nothing to do
 *  with its journalism.
 The stories seemed to be solidifying at the highest level.
-*  That afternoon, Jes˙s RamÌrez Cuevas, the spokesman for LÛpez Obrador, had condemned
+*  That afternoon, Jes√∫s Ram√≠rez Cuevas, the spokesman for L√≥pez Obrador, had condemned
 *  the assassination of the journalist Roberto Toledo in a statement from the president's office.
 *  But that evening, he issued a new statement.
 According to judicial investigations, the citizen
 *  Roberto Toledo, who was assassinated today, worked as an assistant in a lawyer's office,